-- 1. Press on the phone to enter the Options List. - Navigate to the Time and Date > Set Date and Time option and press the select button or Select softkey.

-3. If you want to synchronize the time and date using a time server, ensure there is a checkmark in the box corresponding to the Use Network Time setting.
-If there is no checkmark, press the select button to enable the Use Network Time setting.
+- 1. Press on the phone to enter the Options List. - 2.
+Press the Time and Date icon. - 3.
+Press the Set Date and Time icon. - 4.
+If you want to synchronize the time and date using a time server, ensure there is a checkmark in the box corresponding to the Use Network Time setting.
+If there is no checkmark, press the checkbox to enable the Use Network Time setting.

 - a.
-Press the down navigation key to highlight Time Server 1, Time Server 2, or Time Server 3. - b.
-Using the keys on the dialpad, enter an IP address or domain name for the time server.
-Use the Backspace key to move back a space and delete a character.
-Use the Dot softkey to enter dots within the IP address or domain name.
-Use the 123 softkey to toggle between entering numbers and entering letters. - 4.
-If you want to manually set the date and time, press the select button to clear the checkmark from the Use Network Time box and disable the setting.
+Press the Time Server 1, Time Server 2, or Time Server 3 field. - b.
+Using the on-screen keyboard, enter an IP address or domain name for the time server.

+5. If you want to manually set the date and time, press the Use Network Time checkbox to clear the checkmark and disable the setting.

 - a.
-Press the down navigation key to highlight Enter Time or Enter Date. - Using the keys on the dialpad, change the time and date accordingly.
-When entering the time, use the AM/PM softkey to toggle between AM and PM. - 5.
+Press the Enter Time or Enter Date field. - b.
+Using the on-screen keyboard, change the time and date accordingly.
+When entering the time, use the right arrow key on the on-screen keyboard to toggle between AM and PM. - 6.
 Press the Save softkey to save your changes.